-Declaring Actions
+Decicions Actions

-All actions for the round are chosen in the declare phase.
-These declarations must include the phase the action will be resolved in, what action the character is taking, as well as the action's targets and any other options that must be chosen before the associated flip.
+All actions for each round are chosen in the declare phase.
+These declarations must include the phase the action will be resolved in, what action the character is taking, as well as the action's targets and any other options that must be chosen before any associated flip.

 All actions by all combatants are declared simultaneously.
-It is recommended that GMs have sticky notes, index cards, scraps of paper or some other mechanism where players can write down their actions and hand them in at the end of the declare phase.
+It is recommended for GMs to have sticky notes, index cards, scraps of paper or some other mechanism where players can write down their actions and hand them in at the end of the declare phase.

 The AP to perform an action is spent when the action is declared.
-A character may declare multiple actions in the same round, but she must have enough AP to do so and may only declare one action for each of the three resolution phases.
+A character may declare multiple actions in the same round, but she must have enough AP and may only declare one action per phase.